Requirements (for students enrolling in health-related courses)

 Hepatitis B - A complete series or proof of immunity is encouraged for any student enrolling in health-related courses that involve direct patient contact, especially with patients' blood (i.e., nursing).
 Nursing students are required to take the hepatitis series or sign a waiver.

-As of January 1, 2012, all new students 21 years old or younger must show evidence of receipt of an initial bacterial meningitis vaccination dose or booster during the five-year period preceding and at least 10 days prior to the first day of the first semester in which the student initially enrolls.
-The student may contact the Office of Undergraduate Admissions for more details.
+Meningitis - All new students aged 21 years or younger must show evidence of receipt of an initial bacterial meningitis vaccination dose or booster during the five-year period preceding and at least 10 days prior to the first day of the first semester in which the student initially enrolls.
+Students may contact the Office of Recruitment & Undergraduate Admissions for more details.

 Recommendations (for all students)